 Waves of pineapple, peaches, and mango bust out of the glass like Robocop throwing Clarence Boddiker around, and it’s just as enjoyable to smell as it is to watch.

 Each sip of Dick Jones tastes as good as it smells.
-The tropical fruit flavors tsunami through my palette leaving a dry wreckage of earthy citrus, hop-spice, and a longing for another sip.
+The tropical fruit flavors tsunami through my palette leaving a dry wreckage of earthy citrus, hop-spice, and a longing for another sip with no hop burn.

 It’s hard to imagine a real beer connoisseur that can’t appreciate beer of this caliber, but it’s even harder to imagine that we have it at weekly releases and even delivered to our homes daily thanks to Hop Drop.
 You can get some cans delivered straight to your door.
 Use code “BEERCHRONICLE” for 10% off your beer delivery.